Höegh's shipowning history goes back to 1927 and since then the Company has been a pioneer in the international shipping industry.

 In December 1987, Leif Höegh & Co ASA was listed on the Oslo Stock Exchange after merging the various shipowning entities.
 This consolidation process laid the basis for new development towards a decentralised business model.

 In 1995, Höegh Fleet Services AS was established as a separate ship management entity, serving Leif Höegh & Co's fleet.

 In March 2000, Leif Höegh & Co acquired the other 50% of HUAL and five years later it was renamed to Höegh Autoliners.

 In 2003, the third generation took control of the company.
 Cousins Leif O. Høegh and Morten W. Høegh made an offer to acquire all outstanding shares in Leif Höegh & Co AS.
 The offer was well received and the company was privatised and de-listed.

 In 2006, the company was restructured into two separate entities - Höegh Autoliners and Höegh LNG - with a common holding company (Leif Höegh & Co Limited).
 The ship management expertise is maintained in Höegh Fleet Services.

 In 2008, Höegh Autoliners relocated its shipowning activities from Bermuda to Norway.
 The same year the company acquired a fleet of 12 car carriers from A.P.
 Moller - Maersk (APMM) and APMM became a minority shareholder holding 37.5 per cent of the shares in Höegh Autoliners.
-A year later APMM uses the option to purchase another 1.25 per cent of Höegh Autoliners and the current corporate structure is presented.
+A year later APMM uses the option to purchase another 1.25 per cent of Höegh Autoliners.